-ID Related Goal(s) Hazard(s) Mitigated Description / Background / Benefits Lead Agency and Partners Cost Estimate Potential Funding Priority Timeline Status / Implementation Notes 2023-24 Update H31 1,2 Flooding Mulberry-Riverside Stormwater Improvements City of Fort Collins - Utilities / Stormwater Engineering \$3.5M HMGP Grant, Local Funding (SW fees) Medium Complete Ken Sampley - Contact Construction was completed in 2018-19.
-H32 1,2,3 All Fort Collins Emergancy Preparedness: Training in Emergency Preparedness and Response City of Fort Collins - Emergency Preparednes and Security Total dollars are \$80K for all City programming General Fund w/ some dedicated funds from Utilities High Ongoing Programming and training done in conjunction with internal and regional partners.
-Jim Byrne contact No changes for 2023 through May 1 2024. Н33 City-Wide Emergency Communication Plan - This will create a comprehensive, centralized approach to managing communication for events that have the potential for significant impact on the community.
-This is an all-hazards, all-events approach that align for internal and external communications.
+I DI Related Goal(s) Hazard(s) Mitigated Description / Background / Benefits Lead Agency and Partners Cost Estimate Potential Funding Priority Timeline Status / Implementation Notes 2023-2024 Update F 133 City-Wide Emergency Communication Plan - This will create a comprehensive, centralized approach to managing communication for events that have the potential for significant impact on the community.
+This is an all-hazards, all- events approach that align for internal and external communications.
 Plan will be align with city and regional partners and best industry practices.
-City of Fort Collins - Emergency Preparednes and Security, Utilties, CPIO \$125K ARPA High Target- 6/1/2023 Completion New in 2022 H34 new 1,2,5 Flooding North Mason Stormwater Project.
+City of Fort Collins - Emergency Preparednes and Security, Utilties, CPIO \$125K ARPA High Target- 6/1/2023 Completion New in 2022 H34 1,2,5 Flooding North Mason Stormwater Project.
 This project will provide stormwater infrastructure in a portion of the City does not currently have any infrastructure.
-The project will extend along North Mason St. from the Poudre River to Hickory St. City of Fort Collins Utility PDT, North College URA \$10 Million City Stormwater Utility Fees and URA funding High Design 60% level waiting on ROW acquisition; Construction TBD The Stormwater Utility is waiting to move forward with final design and construction until the City's Engineering Dept. completes the ROW acquisition for the ROW of future North Mason Matt Fater - contact H35 new 1,2 Flooding Stormwater Small Capital Program Issue: Each year, the Stormwater Utility designs and constructs storm sewer lines and infrastructure replacement projects to correct deficiencies in the system, upgrade facilities, expand capacity and rehabilitate underserved areas.
+The project will extend along North Mason St. from the Poudre River to Hickory St. City of Fort Collins Utility PDT, North College URA \$10 Million City Stormwater Utility Fees and URA funding High Design 60% level waiting on ROW acquisition; Construction TBD The Stormwater Utility is waiting to move forward with final design and construction until the City's Engineering Dept. completes the ROW acquisition for the ROW of future North Mason Matt Fater Contact F 135 1 ,2 Flooding Stormwater Small Capital Program Issue: Each year, the Stormwater Utility designs and constructs storm sewer lines and infrastructure replacement projects to correct deficiencies in the system, upgrade facilities, expand capacity and rehabilitate underserved areas.
 Recommendation: The design and construction of these projects are done with Utility in house staff and construction crews, which allows for schedule flexibility, construction efficiencies and reduced design and construction costs.
 Action: Budget approximately \$2M annually to this program. •Construction of Laporte Ave Stormwater Improvements - from Whitcomb to Mason (design was completed with prior offer) •Replacement of assets in the Mulberry and Shields Intersection •Construction of Foothills Basin Stormwater Improvements in coordination City of Fort Collins Utilities / Stormwater Engineering, SW Maintenance, Streets, Trails, City Engineering \$2M annually Stormwater Utility Service and System Development Fees High Projects are prioritized every 2 years.
 Design and construction performed on executable projects.
-Distribute across the City.
-New item in 2024 This offer will fund design and construction of smaller, high-priority stormwater improvement projects.
+Distribute across the City New item in 2024 This offer will fund design and construction of smaller, high-priority stormwater improvement projects.
 The Small Capital Projects are coordinated with other City departments to capitalize on opportunities for collaborative projects.
 An example of an opportunity project is replacing old or broken storm pipe before the Streets department paves the road to eliminate the risk of cutting new asphalt to repair the pipe later.
 Another example would be making repairs to streams or riverbanks ahead of Parks and Natural Areas trail projects.
-Andrew Gingerich Contact Replacing these facilities brings them up to current standards, lowers long ter maintenance needs, and protects habitat and property.
-As part of its Asset Management Program, Utilities determines its Small Capital Project priorities through established levels of service for sustainability, product quality, produ availability, regulatory compliance, customer satisfaction and safety.
-The offer will target areas with frequent flooding and aging pipe with high maintenance costs along with opportunities to coordinate with Engineering ar Street Maintenance Programs:
+Andrew Gingerich Contact Replacing these facilities brings them up to current star maintenance needs, and protects habitat and property Management Program, Utilities determines its Small Ca through established levels of service for sustainability, p availability, regulatory compliance, customer satisfaction The offer will target areas with frequent flooding and a maintenance costs along with opportunities to coording Street Maintenance Programs:

-3-24 Update

-mpley - Contact

-action was completed in 2018-19.

-•

-rne contact

-nges for 2023 through May 1 2024.

-ater - contact

-"Circonick Contract

-v Gingerich Contact

-ing these facilities brings them up to current standards, lowers long term nance needs, and protects habitat and property.
-As part of its Asset

-ement Program, Utilities determines its Small Capital Project priorities n established levels of service for sustainability, product quality, product

-ility, regulatory compliance, customer satisfaction and safety.

-er will target areas with frequent flooding and aging pipe with high

-nance costs along with opportunities to coordinate with Engineering and Maintenance Programs:
+2025 Update Dennis Day - Contact Project H33 City Wide Communications Plan has been 100% completed.
+Matt Fater Contact No changes ntact is brings them up to current standards, lowers long term protects habitat and property.
+As part of its Asset Utilities determines its Small Capital Project priorities ls of service for sustainability, product quality, product ompliance, customer satisfaction and safety. as with frequent flooding and aging pipe with high with opportunities to coordinate with Engineering and grams: Andrew Gingerich Contact

-1